Skip to content

 3. Note their details — plate number, vehicle, and anything you can about their insurance, even if they will not share much.

 4. Call for a licensed adjuster through Alo Tutanak’s 7/24 line.
-Our experts guide you, and the adjuster prepares an official report based on the evidence.
+Our experts guide you, and the adjuster prepares a report based on the evidence.

 Protecting your claim afterward

-With an adjuster’s report and your own documentation, your insurance file is built on independent, professional evidence rather than on the other driver’s goodwill.
-That is the strongest position you can be in when fault is contested.
-If a dispute over the claim arises later, a well-documented file with an expert fault assessment is exactly what supports your case.
+With an adjuster’s report and your own documentation, your insurance file is supported by independent, professional evidence rather than only by the other driver’s goodwill.
+If a dispute over the claim arises later — at the Insurance Arbitration Commission or in court — a well-documented file with an expert technical assessment can support your case.

 How Alo Tutanak helps